 [/vc_column_text][/vc_column][/vc_row][vc_row el_class=”spacer”][vc_column width=”1/1″][vc_row_inner][vc_column_inner width=”2/3″][vc_column_text]

-Rehab from Drug and Alcohol Abuse in Mesa, AZ
+Rehab from Drug and Alcohol Abuse in Mesa, Arizona

 According to a 2010 ASU Southwestern Disciplinary Research Center (SDRC) study, 31 percent of adults have used illegal drugs in Arizona.
 The lifetime prevalence of illegal drug use was highest among males.
 6.5 percent of the 8,215 adults who reported using illegal drugs, used them in the past year.
 3.2 percent (half) of them are current illegal substance abusers.

 In terms of alcohol consumption in Arizona, over half of those who reported ever consuming alcohol (58 percent) were current drinkers.
-Of the group of people 18-28 who reported as alcohol consumers, 59 percent admitted to be current drinkers.
-63 percent of drinkers 29-39 reported to be current drinkers and 59 percent of 50-59 year old drinkers are current drinkers.
+Of the group of people 18-28 who reported as alcohol consumers, 59 percent admitted to being current drinkers.
+63 percent of drinkers 29-39 reported to be current drinkers and 59 percent of 50-59-year-old drinkers are current drinkers.